k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md

 # Create Custom-Built Web Service with Graphit

 As a powerful low-code utility, Graphit enables web service planning and generation in a visualized layout, as well as inline testing capabilities.
+To learn more about Graphit utility - read [here](/articles/15_web_services_and_graphit/17_Graphit/01_graphit_overview.md).

 A Graphit file is structured as a hierarchical representation of nodes, where each node defines an entry element in the structure of the JSON, XML or CSV document.